September 28, 2011 02:00 AM

 Again this pitch had a lot of holes (think people drilling bat hooks should paint them yellow so people can find the bloody things), up to a couple of bolts then into a think seam (beaks and RPs).
 The topo was a bit vague, so I kept going up to what looked like the obvious last pitch.

-The last moves were free, up a pillar with good footholds (for big boots), with lots of loose flakes for hand holds.
-I reached top, of the pillar, a little pedestal, expecting to find two bolts like every other belay.
-But instead all I found was a rusty wire clipped to a karabiner just sat on the ledge.
+The last moves were free, up a pillar with good footholds (for big boots), with lots of loose flakes for handholds.
+I reached the top, of the pillar, a little pedestal, expecting to find two bolts like every other belay.
+But instead, all I found was a rusty wire clipped to a karabiner just sat on the ledge.
 I stood there the whole face below me and looked for a belay.
 There was nothing.
 Worse still the climbing above didn’t look easy, so I guessed I must b off route.
-I stood there and didn’t know what to do,the only thing I knew was I wanted to get it over with now, even if it meant climbing in the dark.
-I hadn’t spend ten days to get here an fail on the las pitch.
+I stood there and didn’t know what to do, the only thing I knew was I wanted to get it over with now, even if it meant climbing in the dark.
+I hadn’t spent ten days to get here and fail on the last pitch.

 I climbed back up the pillar again, now feeling very lonely.
 And sat on the top..